Fascinating Irish Kings and Queens Who Changed History

 Blarney Castle and round tower, home to the Blarney Stone of myth and legend, in County Cork (Aug., 2008).

 Related: Ancient Irish Castles.
-Blarney Castle and round tower, home to the Blarney Stone of myth and legend, in County Cork (Aug., 2008).
+Blarney Castle and round tower, home to the Blarney Stone of Myth and Legend, in County Cork

 17th Century Ireland

-The seventeenth-century proved turbulent and shaky.
-Charles I, King James’s son, managed to provoke civil wars in each of his three kingdoms at once.
-Oliver Cromwell, a well-known and notorious figure in British history, killed Charles I and brought his own updated version of the old “crush the Irish” policy.
-After settling many of his own supporters in Ireland, Cromwell thought that he had the upper hand in his fight against Charles II, the successor of Charles I. However, the Irish quietly rejected Cromwellian rule and supported Charles II, but the military might of the English Parliamentarians prevailed until after Cromwell died.
+After settling many of his own supporters in Ireland, Cromwell thought that he had the upper hand in his fight against Charles II, the successor of Charles I; however, the Irish quietly rejected Cromwellian rule and supported Charles II.
+Still, the military might of the English Parliamentarians prevailed until after Cromwell died.

-The Restoration of the Stuarts in 1660 brought back the monarchy, but when the Catholic James II was overthrown by his daughter Mary, and his nephew/son-in-law William of Orange, Ireland hadn’t been the same.
-This gave power to Protestants over Catholics which made Ireland struggle with its religious identity.
+The Restoration of the Stuarts in 1660 brought back the Irish monarchy.
+But, after the Catholic James II was overthrown by his daughter Mary and his nephew/son-in-law William of Orange, Ireland would never be the same.

-In 1689 war broke out between James and William (having been announced king) and James lost due to the overwhelming military force against him.
-He suffered a decisive defeat at the Battle of the Boyne in Ulster in 1690 and fled the country.
+In 1689, war broke out between James and William, who had been announced king of England.
+James lost due to the overwhelming military force against him.
+He suffered a decisive defeat at the Battle of the Boyne in Ulster in 1690 and fled the island of Ireland.

 18th Century Ireland

-The major political occurrence of the 18th Century, however, came at the end.
-The United Irish Rebellion of 1798 was a republican movement inspired by the French Revolution that ended up causing several thousand deaths and led directly to the union of 1801.
-The “Kingdom of Ireland” ceased to exist and was absorbed into the United Kingdom (originally formed in 1707 with the union of England and Scotland).
-From the time of the Battle of the Boyne until the merger of Ireland into the United Kingdom in 1801 the country was totally dominated by the aristocratic “Protestant Ascendancy” created by William’s victory.
+The “Kingdom of Ireland” ceased to exist and was absorbed into the United Kingdom, formed initially in 1707 with the union of England and Scotland.
+From the time of the Battle of the Boyne until the merger of Ireland into the United Kingdom in 1801, the country was dominated entirely by the aristocratic “Protestant Ascendancy” created by William’s victory.

 19th Century Ireland

-Nineteenth-century Ireland, still dominated by the old Ascendancy, saw the first visits by reigning monarchs since the Battle of the Boyne.
-In a movement led by the charismatic Daniel O’Connell, Catholic “Emancipation” was achieved in 1829, allowing Catholic people the right to sit in Parliament and so on.
+Nineteenth-century Ireland, still dominated by the old Ascendancy, saw its first visits by reigning British monarchs since the Battle of the Boyne.
+In a movement led by the charismatic Daniel O’Connell, Catholic “Emancipation” was achieved in 1829, allowing Catholic people the right to sit in Parliament and have representation in government.

-As the century progressed the crisis of the potato famine and the struggle over the corn (grain) laws highlighted the profound gap between rich and poor in Ireland.
-Emigrants poured out of the country to the United States, to various lands of the British Empire, and into the great industrial cities of England and Scotland.
+As the century progressed, the crisis of the potato famine and the struggle over the corn (grain) laws highlighted the profound gap between rich and poor in Ireland.
+Emigrants poured out of the country to the United States, various lands of the British Empire, and into the great industrial cities of England and Scotland to escape the hardships of the Emerald Isle.

 Ancient Irish Kings and Queens